 I decided to remove the roof trim piece so I could cut away the excess metal from the kerfs.
 That way, the top part of the roof trim would lay flush along the front edge of the roof.
 Nope, not that easy!
 I think each builder had different screw types in their pockets that day, some Phillips heads and some double-squares.
 At least 30 of the screw heads were stripped.
 Apparently, the builders don’t use torque relief drivers to install the screws.
 Instead, they just buzz them in until the driver stops or something gives.
 I was already committed to removing the trim pieces.
 So, my best option was to drill-out the offending screw heads.
 That was very time consuming and frustrating.
 It also resulted in damage to the roof trim.
 Sourcing replacement trim pieces was difficult.
 I did manage to find a suitable replacement, but it is not identical to the pieces I removed.
 I wish it was because the original had an edge that’s good for retaining poured sealant.
 I’ll survive, though.

 I’m going to leave my trailer disassembled in this article, just as it possibly sits in your imagination. 😉 Summer heat and humidity had arrived and working outside on the trailer had worn me out.
 I also had home projects that needed my immediate attention.
 I guess you could consider this long-term review to also be a warning to those who think they’ll just buy a cargo trailer and easily convert it.
 It may be easy, indeed.
 But it may also be quite a hassle!
 What fate does my trailer face?
 With cooler weather in front of me and previous projects behind me, I’m going to continue with my plan to rewire the trailer, insulate the walls and ceiling, install a new floor, paint the exterior, and (get this) add a slide-out to provide more length for when I camp in the trailer.
 I don’t have any sketches to share; you’ll have to stay tuned if you want to see how things work out.
 Click here to see a related video on my YouTube channel.
-Until next time…
+Click here to advance to the next entry…

 Some Disassembly Required,